Sigbrit Willoms: Life in Denmark

 In 1513, when Christian became king of Denmark, mother and daughter moved with the king to Copenhagen.
 Her brother, Dionysius Villoms, was named apothecary of the king, her other brother having been appointed to the office of lensmand at Bergenhus the year prior.
 Her influence over the king became greater after the death of her daughter in 1517, and she was made his political adviser and confidant.
+In 1517, Sigbrit was appointed to succeed her former antagonist Anne Meinstrup to the office of Hofmesterinde to the Queen's Household, as well as put in charge of the Household of the Crown Prince Hans as royal governess.

 From 1519 onward, she was accounted the most politically influential person in Denmark after the king himself.

-In 1517, Sigbrit was appointed to succeed her former antagonist Anne Meinstrup to the office of Hofmesterinde to the Queen's Household, as well as put in charge of the Household of the Crown Prince Hans as royal governess.

-The king put her in charge of the custom office and the royal treasury, in effect making her the de facto royal treasurer and Minister of Finance: she was however never formally called minister, but instead given the title of Mother Sigbrit, at that time normally an honorary title for the female head of a family.
+The king put her in charge of the customs office and the royal treasury, in effect making her the de facto royal treasurer and Minister of Finance: she was however never formally called minister, but instead given the title of Mother Sigbrit, at that time normally an honorary title for the female head of a family.

 Being a bourgeoise, she was known for forwarding the interests of the merchant classes and the interests of the cities in general.
 In 1522, she instigated a new law about hygiene in the capital city of Copenhagen, where people were told to have their houses cleaned every week.
 She was unpopular with the nobility, and the target of public slander: because of her herbal knowledge, her critics spread rumors that she was a witch, and she was blamed for being the person behind the Stockholm Bloodbath in 1520.

 Later life and death

 When King Christian was driven out of Denmark in 1523, Sigbrit followed him to the Netherlands, where Christian asked for aid from his brother-in-law, the emperor.
-The emperor made the condition that Christian was to get rid of Sigbrit, which Christian agreed to.
+Little is known with certainty of what became of her in the Netherlands.
+According to one source, she managed to escape the hostile environment in Denmark by being smuggled onto Christian II's fleet inside a coffin.
+Once in the Netherlands, emperor Charles V allegedly made the condition that Christian was to get rid of Sigbrit, which Christian agreed to.
+She is said to have hidden in the Netherlands and secretly had contact with Christian.

 The date and circumstances of her death are unconfirmed.
 In 1532, a woman was detained in a prison in the Netherlands, who is believed to have been Sigbrit.
-The emperor wished to have this prisoner executed for witchcraft.
-It is not known if she was.
+The emperor wished to have this prisoner executed for witchcraft, though it is not known what became of her.